 Our first family trip to Orlando was when our daughter was only three, yet we have actually spent more time in Orlando with teenagers than with younger kids.
 On that first trip, everything was magical and exciting.
-Teens are bit harder to impress and satisfy, but luckily there are plenty of fun things to do in Orlando for teens (or any age for that matter.)
+Teens are a bit harder to impress and satisfy, but luckily there are plenty of fun things to do in Orlando for teens (or any age for that matter.)

 On our recent trips, we have brought another teen friend along and let them choose what Orlando activities they want to do each time.
-On every trip we tackle another theme park experience, but we also try to get a little more off-the-beaten path and away from the theme park bubble.
+On every trip, we tackle another theme park experience, but we also try to get a little more off the beaten path and away from the theme park bubble.

 Fun Things to do in Orlando for Teens

 Note: This post may contain affiliate links.
 If you click a link and make a purchase, I may receive a small commission.
 All opinions are my own.

 These are some of our top picks for things to do in Orlando with teens.